-Strategy 1 Details For Formative Reviews Strategy 1: Contact the parents of students who are absent daily to ensure that the parent is aware of the absence.
-Formative Strategy's Expected Result/Impact: Log phone calls Nov Feb June Attendance Clerk will run reports for administrators to use to target consistently absent students Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 2 Details For rmative Revi ews Strategy 2: Contact parents of students that are marked absent for the day to discuss reason for absence.
+Strategy 1 Details For mative Rev iews y 1: Contact parents of students that are marked absent for the day to discuss reason for absence.
 Parents will be reminded of the Formative importance of attending class and the ramifications for missing a college class.
-Nov Feb June Strategy's Expected Result/Impact: Keep parent phone call log Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 3 Details For Formative Reviews egy 3: A student conference will be scheduled for any student who misses more than three days, regardless for the reason of the Formative absences.
+Nov Feb June Strategy's Expected Result/Impact: Keep parent phone call log to document daily calls.
+Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 2 Details For mative Rev iews Strategy 2: A student conference will be scheduled for any student who misses more than three days, regardless for the reason of the Formative absences.
 If absences continue, a parent conference will be scheduled for students who miss 5 or more days.
 At the conference a plan will be Nov Feb June developed by the parent, student, and Academic Dean/Assistant Principal to eliminate any further absences.
 In addition a state and district required contract will be reviewed and signed by all parties.
-Strategy's Expected Result/Impact: Maintain minutes from meeting and signed contracts, review minutes from SOS, SST, and SW Staff Responsible for Monitoring: Campus Administrators, SST Team Strategy 4 Details For mative Revi ews Strategy 4: Provide incentives for students achieving perfect attendance as well as improved attendance each grading period and semester.
-Formative Strategy's Expected Result/Impact: List individual students getting the awards Nov Feb June Staff Responsible for Monitoring: Campus Administrators No Progress Continue/Modify Discontinue e 1
+Strategy's Expected Result/Impact: Maintain minutes from meeting and signed contracts, review minutes from SST, monitor attendance reports from RaaWee Staff Responsible for Monitoring: Campus Administrators, SST Team, Attendance Clerk Strategy 3 Details For mative Rev iews Strategy 3: Provide incentives for students achieving perfect attendance as well as improved attendance each grading period and semester.
+Formative Strategy's Expected Result/Impact: List individual students getting the awards Nov Feb June Staff Responsible for Monitoring: Campus Administrators No Progress 6000 Accomplished \rightarrow Continue/Modify X Discontinue 1 1